-Since spring is over and summer is here I'd thought we'd take a break from the garden and resume some posts on rose history.
-Besides being interesting, rose history can also help you understand how to use and care for roses in your garden - particularly that they have not alwasy been "fussy"!
+Since spring is over and summer is here, I thought we’d take a break from the garden and resume some posts on rose history.
+Besides being interesting, rose history can also help you understand how to use and care for roses in your garden, particularly that they have not always been “fussy”!

-Hint.
-To read past posts on rose history simply click on the underlined word "History" towards the bottom of this post.
-You'll see it right next to the phrase "Posted In".
+Hint: To read past posts on rose history, simply click on the underlined word “History” toward the bottom of this post.
+You’ll see it right next to the phrase “Posted in.”

-The arrival of the Hybrid Tea upon the scene coupled with the start of rose shows might lead some to believe Garden Roses were being neglected during this time.
+The arrival of the hybrid tea upon the scene coupled with the start of rose shows might lead some to believe that garden roses were being neglected during this time.
 Not so.

-The Polyanthas came into being in the late 1880s and continued to flourish for some time.
-They are thankfully seeing a revival today as gardeners begin to finally "discover" this tough, rewarding class of roses.
-Jim Delahanty in Southern California has not only put together one of the largest collections of Polyanthas ever assembled, his constant championing of the class is largely responsible for their resurgence.
+The polyanthas came into being in the late 1880s and continued to flourish for some time.
+They are thankfully seeing a revival today as gardeners begin to finally “discover” this tough, rewarding class of roses.
+Jim Delahanty in Southern California has not only put together one of the largest collections of polyanthas ever assembled, but his constant championing of the class is largely responsible for their resurgence.

-Floribunda roses were born and began to fully realize their potential under the visionary eye of the rose breeder Gene Boerner also known as “Papa Floribunda”.
-Iceberg is perhaps the most famous Floribunda but others like Gruss An Aachen are also excellent.
+Floribunda roses were born and began to fully realize their potential under the visionary eye of rose breeder Gene Boerner, who is also known as “Papa Floribunda.”
+Iceberg is perhaps the most famous floribunda, but others such as Gruss An Aachen are also excellent.

-Many great Garden Roses from these classes are still with us today.
-If you are new to Garden Roses of just looking to add some interesting new roses to your garden take a moment to look at some of the classics from these classes.
+Many great garden roses from these classes are still with us today.
+If you are new to garden roses or just looking to add some interesting new roses to your garden, take a moment to look at some of the classics from these classes.
 The reason many have stood the test of the time is why they will do well in your garden.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.